 She is currently writing a quarterly magazine for Northern Saskatchewan, called The Trailblazer.
-She also writes some short fiction in the speculative fiction and folk genres, and is working on her second sci-fi novel, The Children of Bathora.
+She also writes some short fiction in the speculative fiction and folk genres, and is working on her second sci-fi novel, Ghostlights.

 Her short story "The Spirit of Settee Lake" was featured in the online publication, "Good Medicine Stories with Lee Maracle and Richard Van Camp".